Nami Matsuyama: 2024–2025: Olympic bronze, second All England title

-Matsuyama reached the finals in the French and Singapore Opens with Shida, but were defeated by Chen and Jia.
-They lost to Baek and Lee in the All England Open in a close rubber game.
-Matsuyama and Shida qualified to compete in the 2024 Summer Olympics.
-In their debut at the Olympics, the duo managed to win a bronze medal.
-In the end of the season they were nominated as women's doubles player of the year by the Badminton World Federation.
-The duo also reached the World Tour Finals after beating their arch-rivals Chen and Jia in the semi-finals, but lost the title to Baek and Lee.
+In early 2024, Matsuyama and Shida reached the finals of the French and Singapore Opens but were defeated in both by Chen and Jia.
+At the All England Open, they lost in the finals to Baek and Lee in three games.
+The pair qualified for the 2024 Summer Olympics, where they won the bronze medal.
+Later that year, they were nominated as women's doubles player of the year by the Badminton World Federation.
+They concluded the 2024 season as runners-up at the World Tour Finals, losing to Baek and Lee.

-In 2025, Matsuyama clinched her second All England Open title with Shida, after beating new pairing Yuki Fukushima and Mayu Matsumoto.
-They then made their first finals in the Asian Championships and won the silver medal.

-On July 8, Matsuyama and Shida announced a split after a decade-long partnership ending with the 2025 BWF World Championships in Paris, France.
+In 2025, Matsuyama won her second All England Open title with Shida, defeating the newly formed pair of Yuki Fukushima and Mayu Matsumoto.
+They also reached the final of the Asian Championships, securing the silver medal.
+On 8 July, Matsuyama and Shida announced they would end their partnership following the 2025 BWF World Championships.

+2026: Transition to mixed doubles and injury

+Matsuyama transitioned to mixed doubles, partnering with Hiroki Midorikawa.
+The pair won the 2026 Polish Open by defeating Jeppe Søby and Sofie Røjkjær.
+In late March, Matsuyama and Midorikawa advanced to the final of the Vietnam International but were forced to retire when Matsuyama sustained a left knee injury.
+On 6 April, her club, Saishunkan Pharmaceutical, announced she had torn both her left anterior cruciate ligament (ACL) and medial collateral ligament (MCL), requiring surgery and rehabilitation.